AbdulShabazz/UnrealEngine_SpeechSynthesis_Blueprints/README.md

 The library is made available under the Lesser General Public License LGPL version 3.0 -- see LICENSE.md for details.

-## APIs
+## Available APIs

 The Speech Synthesis Library uses the ARPABET phoneme alphabet set, which is a subset of the International Phonetic Alphabet (IPA), over its less ASCII-friendly standardized IPA phonetic superset.
+(Context-sensitive search may need to be disabled in your blueprint event graph editor to view the phoneme glyphs correctly.)

 ARPA ARPABET - Wikipedia
 [+] Much easier to type on a computer